This Trader Joe’s meal plan from Carrie Gabriel, MS, RDN, is one you’ll want to print for your fridge.

-5-Day Trader Joe’s Meal Plan & Shopping List
+A Dietitian’s 5-Day Trader Joe’s Meal Plan + Shopping List

 First, always plan out your meals ahead of time.
 Meal planning gives you a clear idea of the ingredients you actually need instead of what just sounds good in the moment.

-Planning meals in advance not only saves you time and money, but it helps you waste less food by realizing you can utilize ingredients in multiple ways.
+Planning meals in advance not only saves you money and time, but it helps you waste less food by realizing you can use ingredients in multiple ways.